-Being a systems engineer and an enthusiast model-maker, I decided to create a streamlined and simplified method for making miniature people for dioramas.
+Being a systems engineer and an enthusiast model-maker, I decided to create a streamlined and simplified method for making model people for dioramas.
 Now, it’s time for me to share this knowledge with others.
 With that in mind, this step by step tutorial will show you how to make diorama people quickly and easily.

 What You Will Need to Correctly Follow This Tutorial